 Initially, the levers felt great to touch, but the transition took a few weeks.
 I hadn’t realised just how ‘automatic’ my shifting had become and I found myself frequently reaching above the bar with my finger, instead of below the bar with my thumb.
 Also, the subconscious is an amazing thing, and it’s interesting to see how your brain works.
 The fact that with the older levers you could determine your gear by touch seemed to mean that that’s how I subconsciously determined what gear I was in.
 Again, it was only a few days before my brain did a slight reprogram so I found myself only rarely relying on the windows – instead now I just know what gear I’m in.
 I also seem to be enjoying the slightly larger grip real estate.

-There’s a few other small changes or options available across the 2017 lineup, but it’s the above that are the biggest changes.
+There are a few other small changes or options available across the 2017 lineup, but it’s the above that are the biggest changes.
 So, is it worth it?
 If you’d like the extra cockpit space, I’d suggest definitely.
-If, ergomonically, you’ve always struggled with the ‘above bar’ shifters, that’s a good reason also.
+If ergonomically, you’ve always struggled with the ‘above bar’ shifters, that’s a good reason also.
 The feel of the shifting gears is also much more reassuring.
-The ease of changing grips is also great, as is their wider area – providing much greater options for fitting after market grips (no more cutting of Ergon grips required!).
+The ease of changing grips is also great, as is their wider area – providing much greater options for fitting aftermarket grips (no more cutting of Ergon grips required!).
 The reduction in flex is noticeable, however not magnitudinal.
 And hey, I also prefer the look.